Even if a dedicated IP isn’t part of the deal, you can normally buy dedicated IPs for a monthly fee on top of your subscription.

 Speed and Dedicated IPs

-For example, if you wish to use your own SSL certificate, which is helpful for ecommerce, you need a dedicated IP address.
-You can also run an FTP server off the IP address, rather than the domain and you can also use it to run a gaming server or other IP-based server (with your host’s permission of course).
+You need a dedicated IP address to host your own SSL certificate, for example.
+You can also run an FTP server off the IP address.
+You could run a gaming server or some other IP-based server (with your host’s permission).

 Missed These Awesome Posts?

-Get exclusive content, deals & much more when you join our weekly newsletter.
-Simply enter your email address below and hit the [Submit] button.
+Get exclusive content, deals & much more in our weekly newsletter.
+Simply enter your email below and hit [Submit].